Netherlands / 2015 / neon installation in public space / glass, red neon gas, Perspex, iron / 80 x 182 x 15 cm

 mijn-dijn, a neon mounted on a pole on the patio of museum Schunck* in Heerlen in the South of the Netherlands , is alternately showing the words 'mijn' ('mine') and 'dijn' ('thine').
 The installation was realised for the group exhibition Oét d'r Sjtub (Out of the Dust) curated by Lene ter Haar, with works from Melanie Bonajo, Roger Cremers, Chaim van Luit, Danae Moons, Sandro Setola, Su Tomesen.
 March 6 till June 7, 2015

 The work symbolizes the accumulation of capital during the time the mines were open in the area around the city of Heerlen.
-South Limburg's resources were exploited for the benefit of "Holland", making it a sort of colony burdened with taxes and levies which have colored the relationship between the "North" and the "South" to this day. mijn-dijn was inspired by the pamphlet Carboonkolonisatie (1974) by artist, critc and former senator Nic Tummers.
+South Limburg's resources were exploited for the benefit of "Holland", making it a sort of colony burdened with taxes which have colored the relationship between the "North" and the "South" to this day. mijn-dijn was inspired by the pamphlet Carboonkolonisatie (1974) by artist, critc and former senator Nic Tummers.
 In this writing he perceived aspects of colonialism in the history of the South Limburg coal fields.

-Two years later, in 2017 and 2018, the installation mijn-dijn was part of the group exhibition Zie MIJ.
-Manifestatie over binnen en buiten je bubbel denken, at Museum IJsselstein (MIJ) in IJsselstein, September 30 till November 19, 2017.
-After that the work was part of the group exhibition Verlicht MIJ in 2017.
-Eigentijds licht in de kunst in the same museum.
-December 2 until February 25, 2018.
+After the show in Schunck* mijn-dijn was part of the group shows Zie MIJ.
+Manifestatie over binnen en buiten je bubbel denken, at Museum IJsselstein (MIJ) in IJsselstein, September 30 till November 19, 2017, and Verlicht MIJ in 2017.
+Eigentijds licht in de kunst in the same museum, December 2 until February 25, 2018.
 Both exhibitions were curated by Trudi van Zadelhoff and Amy Stenvert.
 Since 2018 mijn-dijn (edition of 3) is part of the collection of Museum IJsselstein.
 The work is mounted above the entrance of the museum.